onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

                  of DeltaS_EBH(m; z_target_bin, k_BH)
 ```

 This is a maximum over a finite index set, not a supremum over a continuous domain.
-The composition of `K` will be part of the admissible encoding class.
+The composition of `K` is part of the admissible encoding class and is fixed before any application of Q047 to a concrete data set.

 ### 3.5 Singular set and domain restriction